Skullumni Alumni Chapter

 Regular Housing Corp Meetings

-The Corporation board meets the second Sunday of every month at 6 PM via Zoom.
+The Corporation board generally meets the second Sunday of every month at 6 PM via Zoom.
 Alumni are invited to join in these discussions.

 https://us02web.zoom.us/j/85769606522